AI-Sherpa/web-content-extractor/README.md

 ## What’s Included

-- `web_content_extractor.html` — standalone browser UI with a chat-inspired workflow, extraction history, formatting helpers, and Ollama integration.
+- `web_content_extractor.html` — standalone browser UI with a chat-inspired workflow, extraction history, formatting helpers, near-instant Playwright controls, and Ollama integration.
-- `extract-server.js` — Express server that keeps a warm Playwright browser ready for `/extract-with-playwright` requests.
+- `extract-server.js` — Express server that keeps a warm Playwright browser ready for `/extract-with-playwright` and `/api/playwright/extract` requests.
 - `static/` — favicon assets referenced by the UI.
-- `docker/` — container builds for the UI and helper (with nginx front end and helper-only variants).
+- `docker/` — container builds for the UI and helper (with nginx front end, embedded helper proxy, and helper-only variants).
 - `package.json` / `package-lock.json` — Node metadata for the helper.

 ## Key Features

-- Handles modern pages: Playwright renders targets headlessly, waits for SPA hydration, and falls back to multiple text-only services if the helper is offline.
+- Handles modern pages: Playwright renders targets headlessly, waits for SPA hydration, blocks heavyweight assets, and falls back to multiple text-only services if the helper is offline.
 - Guided workflow: status bubbles, progress meters, and extraction history show exactly where each request is in the pipeline.
 - Rich content capture: configurable toggles for metadata, links, image alt text, dynamic content expansion, and post-processing cleanup.
 - LLM handoff: send extracted data to Ollama in Markdown or JSON format, track generation progress, and display responses inline with copy/export controls.